mariaEdCaldas/grupo_09-PW-T02-2023-2/front-quiz/README.md

 ```

 ## What is this project?
-That project is a front-end application built as an universitary webdev subject  work.
+That project is a front-end application built as an college webdev subject  work.